lamm-mit/HierarchicalDesign/README.md

 This repository contains a VQ-VAE model to learn codebook representations of hierarchical structures, and generative attention-diffusion model models to produce microstructural candidates from stress-strain conditioning, and stress-strain results from microstructural input.
 This code consists of 3 models

-- Model 1 (VQ-VAE to encode hierarchical architected microstructures)
+- Model 1: VQ-VAE to encode hierarchical architected microstructures
-- Model 2 (diffusion model to predict hierarchical architected microstructures from a stress-strain response conditioning)
+- Model 2: Diffusion model to predict hierarchical architected microstructures from a stress-strain response conditioning
-- Model 3 (diffusion model to predict stress-strain response from a microstructure)
+- Model 3: Diffusion model to predict stress-strain response from a microstructure

 Users should first train the VQ-VAE model (Model 1), then the attention-diffusion models (Models 2 and/or 3).